Ukraine: Russian attacks kill 10; US condemns deportations

 — The leader of a Moscow-backed separatist government in eastern Ukraine’s Donetsk province said foreign fighters convicted of terrorism and trying to overturn constitutional order for helping Ukrainian troops have appealed their death sentences.
 If the court rejects the appeals, two British men and a Moroccan could face a firing squad.
 Donetsk separatist leader Denis Pushilin said about 100 members of a Ukrainian National Guard battalion captured after the fall of Mariupol were scheduled to appear before a court soon.

-— Pushilin also announced that North Korea has joined Syria in recognizing the independence of his “people’s republic.”
+— North Korea recognized the independence of the Donetsk and Luhansk regions, joining just Russia and Syria that have done so.
+North Korea’s state media said the country’s foreign minister conveyed to the leaders of the breakaway regions the North’s willingness to develop diplomatic relations.
+Ukraine’s Foreign Ministry cut off diplomatic ties with North Korea in response.
+Political and economic contacts were suspended earlier due to sanctions over North Korea’s nuclear weapons program.
 Separatists have controlled parts of both the Donetsk and Luhansk provinces since 2014, but Putin recognized their independence only shortly before the invasion began in February.

 — The United Nations refugee agency reported that most Ukrainian refugees want to return home but plan to wait until the war subsides.
 Nearly two-thirds plan to stay put in their host countries for now.
 The vast majority of refugees from Ukraine are women and children.
 The U.N. agency’s findings came in a survey based on 4,900 interviews with refugees in the Czech Republic, Hungary, Moldova, Poland, Romania and Slovakia.